-Police and fire services for any area of the Infrastructure within the boundaries of a Local Authority will be provided by and under the jurisdiction of the applicable Local Authority and obtained by 911 call.
+Police and fire services for any area of the Infrastructure within the City will be provided by and under the jurisdiction of the City.
+Police and fire service for any area of the Infrastructure within the MD will be provided by and under the jurisdiction of the MD.